Telecom mistakes to avoid when starting a business in 2018

 For this reason many small businesses wonder if they should use a telephone answering or virtual PA service for when they are not available.

 There is also great pressure for all new businesses to manage their costs at the outset whilst revenues are low.
-Offers of free installation if you sign 3 or 5 year contracts can on the surface appear very tempting , but there are downsides.
+Offers of free installation if you sign 3 or 5 year contracts can on the surface appear very tempting, but there are many downsides.
+Technology improves year on year, do you want to be left with 3 years of a contract using outdated and expensive technology?

 Firstly your business may expand and / or you may move the business and you could find yourself facing penalties for cancelling the contract.
 Secondly you are locking yourself into prices for a long term in an environment where prices usually go down.
 The cost of calling mobiles has fallen by 50% in the past 4 years.